-Further ways that we express our commitment to combatting slavery and human trafficking include:
+Further ways that we express our commitment to combating slavery and human trafficking include:

-- Hyatt works with local law enforcement officials in preparation for, and during, international sporting events to create heightened awareness around human trafficking. - Hyatt supports the U.S. Department of Homeland Security's Blue Campaign to end human trafficking. - Hyatt adheres to employment laws respecting pay and hours worked. - Every January, Hyatt participates in Human Trafficking Awareness Month to amplify colleagues' understanding and awareness about the issue, its impact and how they can help prevent and report human trafficking and modern slavery in their communities and at work through training and resources. - Hyatt supports programs that help to prepare vulnerable youth with life and hospitality skills through partnerships with non-profit organizations focusing on youth employment.
-In addition, Hyatt works with non-profit organizations on extending employment opportunities to survivors of trafficking.
+- Hyatt works with local law enforcement officials in preparation for, and during, international sporting events to create heightened awareness around human trafficking at relevant hotels and properties. - Hyatt supports the U.S. Department of Homeland Security's Blue Campaign to end human trafficking. - Hyatt participates in human trafficking awareness initiatives, such as World Day Against Trafficking in Persons, to amplify colleagues' understanding and awareness about the issue and how they can help prevent and report human trafficking and modern slavery in their communities and at work. - Hyatt supports programs that help to prepare vulnerable youth with life and hospitality skills through partnerships with nonprofit organizations focusing on youth employment.
+In addition, Hyatt works with nonprofit organizations on extending opportunities to survivors of trafficking. - The Hyatt Hotels Foundation made financial donations to Survivor Alliance and the AHLAF's No Room for Trafficking Survivor Fund to fund their ongoing work to raise awareness, prevent human trafficking, and empower survivors. - Hyatt Corporate made financial, in-kind and volunteer donations to Salt & Light Coalition to support their trauma-informed workforce development program, which empowers survivors of trafficking to thrive.

-- Hyatt Hotels Foundation made financial donations to Survivor Alliance and the AHLAF's No Room for Trafficking Survivor Fund to fund their ongoing work to raise awareness, prevent human trafficking, and empower survivors. - Hyatt's cloud security provider, Zscaler, engages with the Internet Watch Foundation (IWF) to block online access to child sexual abuse images on colleague systems globally. - In 2023, Hyatt introduced a technology initiative at select U.S. properties with the aim of preventing technology at Hyatt hotels from being used to access exploitative materials.
+- Hyatt's cloud security provider, Zscaler, engages with the Internet Watch Foundation (IWF) to block online access to child sexual abuse images on colleague systems globally.

+- In 2023, Hyatt introduced a technology initiative at select U.S. properties with the aim of preventing technology at Hyatt hotels from being used to access exploitative materials.
+In 2024, this technology was made a brand standard and rolled out to all eligible Hyatt properties globally, inclusive of franchise properties.
+The technology was recognized with two hospitality technology awards and inspired other hospitality companies to engage in similar initiatives.
-Engagement with PACT

-Hyatt was among the first signatories to the PACT's Tourism Child-Protection Code of Conduct, which focuses on the protection of children from sexual exploitation in the travel and tourism industries.
+- Hyatt was among the first signatories to PACT's

+Tourism Child-Protection Code of Conduct,

+which focuses on the protection of children

+from sexual exploitation in the travel and

+tourism industries.